Quiet Doesn’t Mean It Didn’t Affect Me

 — Romans 12:21 (NIV)

 Earlier today, I had to deal with a frustrating situation at the post office.
-A high-value package of mine was lost, and when I went in to ask about it, I was met with rudeness and a dismissive attitude—not from just anyone, but from the postmaster.
-It made the situation feel even worse.
+A very expensive item of mine was lost, and when I went in to ask about it, the postmaster was very rude, hateful, and was very dismissive.

-I didn’t argue or say anything harsh in return—I stayed quiet, left, and went out to my car.
-But even though I didn’t say much, it still affected me and truthfully, I wanted to cry.
+I didn’t say anything harsh I stayed quiet, left, and went out to my car.
+But even though I didn’t say much, it still bothered me and truthfully, I wanted to cry.
 It stuck with me for a few hours afterward.
 I kept thinking about how it made me feel, and honestly, I didn’t like that I let it bother me so much.

-What stayed with me even more than the interaction was the reminder that small moments and careless words can leave a lasting mark.
-And that made me think—have I ever made someone else feel the way I felt today?
+What keep coming to me aftewards more than what happened with the postmaster was the reminder that careless words can leave a lasting mark.
+And that made me stop and think have I ever made someone else feel the way I felt today?
 Even unintentionally?
 The truth is, I have.

 Romans 12:21 says, “Do not be overcome by evil, but overcome evil with good.”
 It’s a reminder that we don’t need to respond to rudeness with rudeness.
 But it’s also a call to examine our own behavior too—to make sure we’re not spreading that same attitude to someone else, even on a stressful day.